Corvimae/kaizo-ironmon-plus/rules.md

 ## Changelog
 **1.1.7 (June 13, 2022)**
 - Added the Itemless Variant.
-- Imposter can now be removed from the ability pool.
+- Imposter and Innards Out can now be removed from the ability pool.

 **1.1.6 (June 5, 2022)**
 - Clarified repeatable battle rules.